Hail Murray: Cardinals stun Bills 32-30 in final seconds

+But the three-time All-Pro insists there was no magic needed.
+Just skill.

+“Two plus two equals four,” Hopkins said in his usual low-key delivery.
+“Go downfield.
+Throw it up.”

-Kyler Murray completed a stunning 43-yard desperation pass to DeAndre Hopkins with 2 seconds left to lift the Arizona Cardinals to a 32-30 victory over the Buffalo Bills on Sunday.
+And that’s exactly what the Cardinals did.
+Kyler Murray completed a stunning 43-yard desperation pass to Hopkins with 2 seconds left to lift Arizona to an improbable 32-30 victory over the Bills.

-The catch was as sensational as the throw.
+The catch was as sensational as the throw, which was quickly dubbed a “Hail Murray.”

 The game appeared lost for the Cardinals until Murray rolled out to his left as the seconds ticked off the clock.
 He flung the ball toward the end zone, where Hopkins was waiting with three Buffalo defenders draped all over him.

+“I knew when it left my hand it had a chance,” Murray said.
+“You play quarterback, you can tell the trajectory, the touch of the ball.”

-Somehow, the three-time All-Pro came down with the ball, and the Cardinals started a wild celebration in the end zone.
+Somehow, Hopkins ripped the ball away from the mass of bodies, and the Cardinals started a wild celebration in the end zone.

 Josh Allen threw a 21-yard touchdown pass to Stefon Diggs with 34 seconds left that looked like it would win it for the Bills (7-3).
 But Murray and the Cardinals (6-3, tied for the NFC West lead) ended the Bills’ winning streak at three games with the improbable throw and catch.